jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

 Unfortunately, I can tell he didn't look at the implementation, because the "kind of filtering" I implemented in this proof of concept was **exactly for those 60% generic cosmetic filters which are meant to apply on every webpages**.

+> Note that the memory issue this is trying to solve isn’t very significant – except on very few webpages.

+The idea was less about solving a "memory issue", and more about avoiding to abuse the browser by having 20,000 CSS rules indiscriminately injected on every page and frames within that page.

-Also, I don't know what to make of his "**intentionally** broken approach" comment.
+And I don't know what to make of "**intentionally** broken approach" comment.
 It doesn't sound like a nice thing to say.

 (By the way, [coverage was extended to 99% today](/gorhill/httpswitchboard/commit/83e213c8f31c192c12661c88c88afe1cd7ac4e45), **and** [it also works for pages which change dynamically](/gorhill/httpswitchboard/commit/fded0434be226120051ddde1d6b702486604b741).)